PushAnastasia/crud-app/README.md

 The application is now accessible at the http://localhost:9000/user

 #### How to stop the Docker container with application
-Run the following docker command:
+Execute the following docker command:

     docker stop crud